basilbseiso/rock-paper-scissors-game/README.md

-# Rock, Paper Scissors Exercise
+# Rock, Paper, Scissors Game

 A Python application for playing Rock, Paper, Scissors against the computer.